 Meet the following requirements to maximize the network performance for your domains:

 Hardware requirements.
 These performance improvements are available only for the SPARC T4 server, SPARC T5 server, SPARC T7 series server, SPARC M5 server, SPARC M6 server, and SPARC M7 series server.

 System firmware requirements.
 These SPARC systems must run the latest system firmware.
-See Fully Qualified System Firmware Versions in Oracle VM Server for SPARC 3.4 Installation Guide.
+See Fully Qualified System Firmware Versions in Oracle VM Server for SPARC 3.3 Installation Guide .

 Oracle Solaris OS requirements.
 Ensure that the service domain and guest domain run the following Oracle Solaris OS versions.

 Service domain.
 At least the Oracle Solaris 11.1 SRU 9 OS or the Oracle Solaris 10 OS with the 150031-03 patch.

 Guest domain.
 At least the Oracle Solaris 11.1 SRU 9 OS or the Oracle Solaris 10 OS with the 150031-03 patch.